Twisting cochains and higher torsion: Volodin K-theory

 \section{Volodin K-theory}

 Algebraic K-theory is related to twisting cochains in the following way.
 When two \emph{based, upper triangular twisting cochains} are homotopy equivalent, there is an algebraic K-theory obstruction to deforming one into the other.
 Formally, we take the pointwise mapping cone.
 This gives a based free acyclic upper triangular twisting cochain on the category $\cX$.
 This is equivalent to a mapping from the geometric realization $|\cX|$ of $\cX$ to a fancy version of the Volodin K-theory space of the ring $R$.
+To avoid confusion, we assume that $R$ has the property that the rank of a free $R$-module is well defined, i.e., that $R^n\cong R^m$ implies $n=m$.